skydoves/PreferenceRoom/README.md

 ```

 ### security
-SharedPreference is not safe from hacking even if private-mode.<br>
+SharedPreferences data are not safe from hacking even if private-mode.<br>
 When saving private-user data on SharedPreference, you can save with encrypt and decrypt algorithm with PreferenceFunction.

 ```java